-During Connect class, students will access myBlueprint, the foundational educational planning tool used for the four-year journey at WHC.
-All students will have myBlueprint accounts to assist with setting goals, tracking high school diploma requirements and exploring post-secondary options.
+All Rocky View students are able to access myBlueprint, the foundational educational planning tool used for the four-year journey at WHC.
+Students may use myBlueprint to assist with setting goals, tracking high school diploma requirements and exploring post-secondary options.
+Students are strongly encouraged to create a High School Planner and to continuously refer to it during their time at Croxford.